trytemelio/frontend-interview-combobox-2024/README.md

 Create a React component that acts as an accessible combobox (autocomplete) with support for keyboard navigation using arrow keys.

+For more information about comboboxes, see the [WAI-ARIA Authoring Practices](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/).

+## Tech Stack

+- React
+- TypeScript
+- Vite

 ## Requirements:

+### Instructions

+- Fork this repository.
+- Clone the forked repository.
+- Run `npm install` to install the dependencies.
+- Run `npm run dev` to start the development server.
+- Implement the combobox component.
+- All code should be written in TypeScript.
+- All boiler plate code can be modified or deleted, this is just a starting point.
+- Do not use any libraries not included in this repository

+Push your changes to your branch and submit the link to the PR in an email.
+Let us know if there are any changes to how we need to run this project.

 ### Core Features